AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/custom-events.md

 Attribute overrides for standard events are supported for the Experience Platform only.
 Custom data is not forwarded to Commerce dashboards and metrics trackers.

-For any event with a set `customContext`, the collector overrides `personId` and Adobe Analytics counters, and forwards all other attributes set in `customContext`.
+For any event with a set `customContext`, the collector overrides joins fields set in the relevant contexts with fields in `customContext`.
+The use case for overrides is when a developer wants to reuse and extend contexts set by other parts of the page in already supported events.

+>[!NOTE]
+>
+>When overriding custom events, event forwarding to Experience Platform should be turned off for that event type to avoid double counting.

 Examples: